ImperialOctopus/worlds-to-follow/docs/01-guide/05-character.md

 Each character starts with 12 points to distribute as they like between these four categories, representing the lessons learned in their life before the story begins.
 Each skill starts at a level equal to the category's score.

-Each category must have a minimum of 1 point, and has a maximum of 5.
+Each category must have at least one point, and can have at most five.

 ### Signature Skill